Ashton-Sidhu/plotly-graph/docs/index.rst

 Directed & Multi Graphs
 -----------------------

 Igviz also plots Directed and Multigraphs with no configuration chages.
 For Directed Graphs the arrows are shown from node to node.
-For Multi Graphs only one edge is shown and it is recommended to set `show_edgetext=True` to display the weights of all edges between 2 Multi Graph nodes.
+For Multi Graphs only one edge is shown and it is recommended to display edge properties via `edge_label` or `edge_text` to display the weights of all edges between 2 Multi Graph nodes.
 Directed Graph
 --------------